Divye2401/Frame-Analysis-using-NDNET/README.md

 * The runModel() function was designed to take an image frame as input and produce an average prediction using the previously defined NDNET model.
 The resulting predictions were used to calculate the average prediction value.
 This was achieved by taking the mean of the predictions using predictions.mean().dataSync()[0].
 The average prediction reflected average frame quality calculated for that set of frames, which was then displayed in the frontend.

+* The update metrics function was used as a main() call, to call the respective functions and correspondingly update the video metrics per each frame cycle.
+In order to prevent the buffer from emptying due to high computations required per model prediction, we decided to introduce a delay of about 5 seconds between each model prediction.
+This allowed the buffer to sufficiently recharge while simultaneously calculating all the other metrics as usual.
+The models inference was also put on hold when the player was paused so as to avoid unnecessary wastage of resources.

 ## Prequisites